Scale: 1 / 35

 This 1996 kit is a repackaging of Tamiya's generic "mid" Tiger with decals for a tank that Otto Carius commanded.
 The kit matches the tank except in its tracks and the mantlet of the gun.
 Both of the kit parts are standard issue, but Otto Carius' Tiger had older versions of each.

 Oberleutnant Otto Carius was de facto leader of the 2nd company of s.Pz.Abt.502 in early 1944.
-He commanded an "Early" Tiger until it was irreparably damaged in April.
-Weather then prevented operations for several weeks.
-Our next sighting of Carius is a set of photos and newsreel from July, showing him in another Tiger, a "Mid" numbered 217.
+He commanded an "Early" Tiger until it was wrecked in April.
+After a break for bad weather, our next evidence of Carius' vehicles is a set of photos and a newsreel from July.
+They show him in another Tiger, a "Mid" numbered 217.

 Tiger 217 had been in the company since the start of 1944.
-There are 2 photos showing it in whitewash with small black numerals; this is typical for winter 1943/44.
-At this time Carius had no connection to Tiger 217.
+There are 2 photos showing it in whitewash with small black numerals; this is typical for winter 1943/44, so this colour scheme is not connected to Otto Carius.

 The July photos show Carius in Tiger 217 conferring with infanty and reading a map.
-We can't see any numbers on the turret, but Zimmerit damage matches the earlier photos.
+We can't see any numbers on the turret, but some Zimmerit damage matches the earlier photos.
+In fact the tank has lost a lot of Zimmerit at its front.
+A summer camouflage scheme has been painted, making the damage less obvious.
+We can see that there are faint darker lines over a base colour which is probably Dunkelgelb.

 The kit includes three figures that recreate a scene filmed on 13 July 1944, when Otto Carius conferred with infantry commanders standing on this tank.